NorberMV/ds-II/README.md

 # ds-II
-Data Science II: Machine Learning for DS
+Data Science II: Machine Learning for DS.
+From Coderhouse.